 Challenges keep life interesting, conquering them gives life meaning!

-I love the freedom of cycling, but in 2002 that freedom was taken away from me.
+I love the freedom of being fit and healthy and I have a passion for running, hiking, swimming, cycling and generally having adventures in the great outdoors.
+But in 2002 that freedom was taken away from me.
 I was enjoying a ride home from triathlon training, listening to the sound of the tyres on the road and the hum of the chain over the cogs, enjoying the fresh air rushing over me, then suddenly, silence!

 I fought many battles during that period and after a few low years, I realised one of those battles was with myself.
 Something had to change, physically nothing was going to happen over night, I was in pain whether I moved or not, so I chose moving.
 I started rising early each day at six am to create a new day with new opportunites.
-I didn’t look at how difficult the task was because I had no idea how long it was going to take, I just focussed on the present and one step more than yesterday was all that I needed to remain inspired.
+I didn’t look at how difficult the task was because I had no idea how long it was going to take, I just focussed on the present and added one step more than yesterday was my focus.

 I'd progressed from rehabillitation exercises, to walking, stability and strength work and eventually running.
 After nearly three years I had my first breakthough and achieved my first goal, I ran a 5k, slowly.
 I kept working hard doing the best I could, waking at 6am each morning and after almost four years, I ran the Nike 10k, not only running it, I smashed my personal best of forty minutes.
 It hurt and I cried tears of joy as I crossed the finish line.